-Apple pie is my husband’s favorite pie.
+Apple pie is my husband's favorite pie.
 Maaaaybe even his favorite dessert.
 He considers apple pie to be the ONLY pie one could ever want.
-When I made my Cinnamon Roll Apple Pie, a veritable GENIUS recipe, he scoffed and said that he preferred regular ol’ apple pie.
+That said, he scoffs at any recipe that has anything more than just apples, saying he prefers regular ol' apple pie.
 Well, peeps, I think this Salted Caramel Apple Pie has made him a believer.

 This Salted Caramel Apple Pie is a twist on a classic.
 It starts out the same as my usual apple pie recipe: apples, sugar, cinnamon.
 I decided to jazz it up with some nutmeg and cloves (so good!)...then went and poured homemade salted caramel sauce over all that apple goodness!

 You'll want to start the recipe with the salted caramel sauce.
 If you haven't made it before, it can seem intimidating.
 There really isn't much to it, just keep stirring and have faith! 😉 The salted caramel sauce can even be made in advance, stored in the refrigerator, and re-warmed when you need it.
 I made sure the recipe makes enough that you have leftovers for drizzling over your slices of pie (a must)!! <3